ericleasemorgan/reader-lite/README.md

 Reader Lite
 ===========

-The is a Flask-based Web application used to interactively read a set of four books:
+The is a Web-based application used to interactively read a set of four books:

   1. Emma by Jane Austen
   2. The Iliad and the Odyssey by Homer